whatyouhide/whatyouhide.github.io/content/posts/2015-06-19-handling-tcp-connections-in-elixir/index.md

 {:ok, pool} = :poolboy.start_link(poolboy_opts, redis_opts)
 ```

-Then, we can just checkout worker processes (which are our `Redis` GenServers) out of the pool, perform operations on Redis through them, and then check them back in the pool.
+Then, we can just check out worker processes (which are our `Redis` GenServers) out of the pool, perform operations on Redis through them, and then check them back in the pool.

 ```elixir
 worker = :poolboy.checkout(pool)